 Sublease Agreement Templates

-A sublease agreement is a secondary rental agreement that is signed between the original tenant to a home or apartment (called the “sublessor” or “sublandlord”) and a new tenant (called the “sublessee” or “subtenant”).
+A sublease agreement is a contract that allows a tenant to re-rent a space they are currently leasing.
+It is signed between the original tenant to a home or apartment (called the “sublessor/sublandlord”) and a new tenant (called the “sublessee/subtenant”).
 The contract is very similar to the lease signed between a landlord and tenant, with the exception that the landlord is not involved with the process (other than being informed of the situation).
 Before a tenant should begin the subleasing process, the underlying lease agreement should be examined to ensure subleasing is allowed and permission should be requested from the landlord.

 Sublease Agreements by State